 This allows physicians to track the sequence of activation of brain structures during normal (e.g., word comprehension) or abnormal (e.g., epileptic discharge) functions.
 MEG can also be used on pediatric patients.

 When the condition is epilepsy, MEG pinpoints exact seizure onset locations.
 When surgery is planned, MEG precise brain maps help plot optimum surgical paths, minimizing damage to critical sensory, motor or language-specific cortexes.

 Uses of MEG Imaging

 MEG is an important new tool for use in diagnosing and treating:

 First MEG in Four States

 Memorial Hermann brought the first MEG to Houston in 1997.
-Today, our MEG remains the only one in clinical use not just in Houston, but throughout Texas, Louisiana, Arkansas and Oklahoma.
+Today, our MEG Elekta Neuromag® TRIUX remains one of only a few in clinical use not just in Houston, but throughout Texas, Louisiana, Arkansas and Oklahoma.

 MEG is also used to locate eloquent cortex for optimal surgical planning to minimize the risk of functional deficits in patients with brain tumors or intractable epilepsy.
 Since 2007, more than 800 patients have undergone MEG at Memorial Hermann-TMC.